Bicillin L-A® Shortage

 Bicillin L-A®

-Adequately treating syphilis in pregnancy and reducing congenital syphilis cases is challenged by the current shortage of benzathine penicillin G (Bicillin L-A®).
-The FDA currently lists Penicillin G benzathine injectable suspension products (Bicillin L-A®) on its drug shortage webpage
+Adequately treating syphilis in pregnancy and reducing congenital syphilis cases is challenged by intermittent shortages of benzathine penicillin G (Bicillin L-A®).
+The FDA currently lists Penicillin G benzathine injectable suspension products (Bicillin L-A®) on its drug shortage webpage where updates on shortages and drug availability can be found.

 Extencilline